motart/ai-bug-triage-agent/README.md

 The variables include:

 - `JIRA_URL`, `JIRA_USER`, `JIRA_TOKEN`, `JIRA_PROJECT` – Jira connection details.
+  Jira project keys are typically uppercase; any extra whitespace will be stripped automatically when querying issues.
 - `VCS_TYPE` – `git` for GitHub (default) or `p4` for Perforce.
 - For GitHub: `GITHUB_REPO`, `GITHUB_TOKEN`.
 - For Perforce: `P4PORT`, `P4USER`, `P4TICKET`.
 - To provision infrastructure with Terraform, set `TERRAFORM_DIR` to the directory containing your Terraform configuration.
+- To listen for new bugs over a WebSocket, set `JIRA_WS_URL` to the endpoint providing bug create events.

 Run the agent and the variables in `.env` will be loaded automatically: